The challenge isn't understanding JCA.

 • Affiliates

-• US biotechs preparing for Europe
+• US biotechs preparing for Europe – where MFN has made the EU readiness conversation a board-level question

 What we do not do